rahmatrdn/go-skeleton/README.md

 "Forget about the complexities of folder structures, and concentrate on growing your project!"

 Features :
-1. Rest API
+1. REST API
+2. Clean Architecture
-2. Fiber Framework
+3. Fiber Framework
-3. Api Docs with Sweager
+4. Api Docs with Sweager
-4. Worker Queue with RabbitMQ
+5. Worker Queue with RabbitMQ
-5. Implementation of Unit Test (with Testify and Mockery)
+6. Implementation of Unit Test (with Testify and Mockery)
-6. Authentication with JWT RS512
+7. Authentication with JWT RS512
-7. GRPC Server!
+8. GRPC Server!
 (IN PROGRESS)
-8. GRPC Server with handle authentication (Soon!)
+9. GRPC Server with handle authentication (Soon!)
-9. Caching with Redis (Soon!)
+10. Caching with Redis (Soon!)
-10. Dependency Injection with Google Wire (Soon!)
+11. Dependency Injection with Google Wire (Soon!)
 12. Worker Queue with Kafka (Soon!)

 Feel free to contribute to this repository if you'd like!